selimyanat/cola-day/README.md

 ## Introduction

-The cola day application is a central web based application that meets the following business problem:
+The cola day application is a CRUD application that meets the following business problem:

 > Two companies, COKE and PEPSI, are sharing an office building.
 Tomorrow is COLA day (for one day), that the two companies are celebrating.
 They are hosting a number of business partners in the building.
 >